dbeley/subreddit_tracker/README.md

-# reddit_subscribers_count
+# subreddit_tracker

-Extract subscribers count of a list of subreddit defined in a text file to a csv file
+Extract subscribers and live users count of a list of subreddit defined in a text file.

 ## Requirements